cfug/dio/dio/README-ZH.md

         //proxy all request to localhost:8888
         return "PROXY localhost:8888";
     };
-    // you can also create a new HttpClient to dio
+    // you can also create a HttpClient to dio
-    // return new HttpClient();
+    // return HttpClient();
 };
 ```